GrammaticalFramework/gf-eclipse-plugin/README.markdown

 - Test-suite functionality
 - Treebank management and testing
-- Possibility to incorporate treebank tool demonstrated by Jordi Saludes in the Math Grammar Library
 - Provide a single platform for developing and using embedded grammars
 - Integration with ontology engineering tools

-## Known issues
+### Known issues

-1. Interfaces/functors are currently not supported.
-1. The in-editor validation often needs to be triggered by some keystrokes, especially when Eclipse laods with some already-opened files.
+1. The in-editor validation often needs to be triggered by a keystroke.

-## Other remarks
+### Other remarks

 1. Interface decisions such as icons were made reltively hastily and may not be entirely suitable or intuitive.
 This will get better as the plugin gets used by more users (and provide feedback).